CodyTolene/pip-boy-apps/apps/gameexample/README.md

 - Use the top-right rotary wheel to move left and right.
 - Use the radio tuner button to turn on and off the barriers.
 - Use the top-right torch button to toggle the screen brightness.
-- Use the bottom-right power button to restart the device.
+- Use the bottom-right power button to exit the game.

 ### License(s)

-This app is licensed under the MIT License.
+This game is licensed under the MIT License.
 See [MIT](https://opensource.org/license/mit/) for more information.

 `SPDX-License-Identifier: MIT`